These are the electric mountain bikes we've reviewed and given 4 or 5 stars to out of the dozens we've ridden. We test for:

 The Trax is part electric mountain bike, part dirt bike - and is Cyrusher's top of the line model.
 The motor is restricted to 250W to make it UK road legal, which is why it also comes without the throttle attached.
 If you're looking to use it on private tracks, you can unlock the motor and fit the throttle.
 Do this and we found this ebike is up there with Suron dirt bikes for speed and exhilaration.

-You get a lot for your money - and it's one of two full-sus bikes in this list with the rear air suspension adding to the way its 26x4" fat tyres soak up the ground (these tyres are slightly smaller than the 27" versions used on most models listed here but this didn't affect the ride).
+You get a lot for your money - and it's one of two full-sus bikes in this list with the rear air suspension adding to the way its 26x4" fat tyres soak up the ground in our tests (these tyres are slightly smaller than the 27" versions used on most models listed here but this didn't affect the ride).

 This is Cyrusher's first bike with a torque sensor - and our reviewer definitely appreciated the better response this gives you than cadence sensors, especially when pushing off uphill.
 You also get hydraulic brakes and a nine-gear Shimano plus five pedal-assist levels.
+A top-of-the-range ride.

 Techtron Ultra 8000 £2,399, full suspension